E-Waste and the Importance of Electronics Recycling

 How Can Consumers Recycle Their Old Electronics Devices?

-Consumers have access to a number of recycling opportunities, depending upon where they live.
-Thinking in terms of the electronics recycling hierarchy, the best choice is to donate computer equipment that can be refurbished or reused as is, provided that personal information is scrubbed from devices.
-Other recycling opportunities include authorized electronics recycler locations, electronics recycling events, or corporate take back programs such as those offered by BestBuy.
+Consumers have access to recycling opportunities, depending on where they live.
+Thinking regarding the electronics recycling hierarchy, the best choice is to donate computer equipment that can be refurbished or reused as is, provided that personal information is scrubbed from devices.
+Other recycling opportunities include authorized electronics recycler locations, electronics recycling events, or retailer take back programs such as those offered by Staples, Office Depot or BestBuy.
 Additionally, other programs are available to help consumers with the recycling of cell phones and batteries, such as through Call2Recycle.